openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### On-prem Standalone GitOps Change Management Scenario
 1. An on-prem cluster is fully managed by gitops.
 As changes are committed to git, those changes are applied to cluster resources.
 1. Configurable stanzas of the ClusterVersion and MachineConfigPool(s) resources are checked into git.
-1. The cluster lifecycle administrator configures `changeManagement` in both the ClusterVersion and worker MachineConfigPool in git.
-The MaintenanceSchedule strategy is chosen.
-The policy permits control-plane and worker-node updates only after 19:00 Eastern US.
+1. The cluster lifecycle administrator configures `spec.changeManagement` in both the ClusterVersion and worker MachineConfigPool in git.
+A policy using the MaintenanceSchedule strategy is chosen.
+The policy permits control-plane and worker-node updates only after
+   19:00 UTC.
 1. During the working day, users may contribute and merge changes to MachineConfigs or even the `desiredUpdate` of the ClusterVersion.
-These resources will be updated in a timeline manner via GitOps.
+These resources will be updated on the cluster in a timely manner via GitOps.
 1. Despite the resource changes, neither the CVO nor MCO will begin to initiate the material changes on the cluster.
-1. Privileged users who may be curious as to the discrepancy between git and the cluster state can use `oc get -o=yaml/describe` on the resources.
+1. Privileged users, who may be curious as to the discrepancy between git and the cluster state, can use `oc get -o=yaml/describe` on the resources.
 They observe that changes are pending and the time at which changes will be initiated.
-1. At 19:00 Eastern, the pending changes begin to be initiated.
+1. At 19:00 UTC, the pending changes begin to be initiated.
 This rollout abides by documented OpenShift constraints such as the MachineConfigPool `maxUnavailable` setting.

-#### On-prem Standalone Manual Strategy Scenario
+#### On-prem Standalone Manual Change Rollout Scenario
 1. A small, business critical cluster is being run on-prem.
 1. There are no reoccurring windows of time when the cluster lifecycle administrator can tolerate downtime.
    Instead, updates are negotiated and planned far in advance.
-1. The cluster workloads are not HA and unplanned drains are considered a business risk.
+1. The cluster workloads are not HA and unplanned drains are a business risk.
-1. To prevent surprises, the cluster lifecycle administrator sets the Manual strategy on the worker MCP.
+1. To prevent surprises, the cluster lifecycle administrator worker-node MCP to refer to a `ChanageManagementPolicy` using the `Restrictive` strategy (which never permits changes to be initiated).
 1. Given the sensitivity of the operation, the lifecycle administrator wants to manually drain and reboot nodes to accomplish the update.
 1. The cluster lifecycle administrator sends a company-wide notice about the period during which service may be disrupted.
-1. The user determines the most recent rendered worker configuration.
-They configure the `manual` change management policy to use that exact configuration as the `desiredConfig`.
+1. The user determines the most recent rendered worker `MachineConfig`.
+1. They configure the `MachineConfigPool.spec.machineConfig.name` field to specific that exact configuration as the target configuration.
+They also set `MachineConfigPool.spec.machineConfig.validation` to `None`.
-1. The MCC is thus being asked to ignite any new node or rebooted node with the desired configuration, but it is **not** being permitted to initiate that configuration change on existing nodes because change management, in effect, is paused indefinitely by the manual strategy.
+   By bypassing normal validation, the MCO is being asked to ignite any new node with the specified `MachineConfig` even without first ensuring an existing node can use the configuration.
+At the same time, the `Restrictive` change management policy that is in place is telling the MCO that is it not permitted to initiate changes on existing nodes.
-   Note that this differs from the MCO's current rollout strategy where new nodes are ignited with an older configuration until the new configuration has been used on an existing node.
-The rationale in this change applies only the manual strategy.
-The administrator has chosen and advanced strategy and should have a deterministic set of steps to follow. (a) make the change in the MCP. (b) reboot all extant nodes.
-If new nodes were entering the system with old configurations, the list of nodes the administrator needed to action could be increasing after they query the list of extant nodes.
-1. A new annotation `applyOnReboot` will be set on nodes selected by the MachineConfigPool.
-The flag indicates to the MCD that it should only apply the configuration before a node is rebooted (vs initiating its own drain / reboot).
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recently rendered configuration.
-This is irrespective of the `desiredConfig` in the `manual` policy.
 Conceptually, it means, if change management were disabled, whether changes would be initiated.
+1. The cluster lifecycle administrator scales in a new node.
+It receives the specified configuration.
+They validate the node's functionality.
-1. The cluster lifecycle administrator manually drains and reboots nodes in the cluster.
+1. Satisfied with the new machine configuration, the cluster lifecycle administrator begins manually draining and rebooting existing nodes on the cluster.
    Before the node reboots, it takes the opportunity to pivot to the `desiredConfig`.
 1. After updating all nodes, the cluster lifecycle administrator does not need make any additional configuration changes.
 They can leave the `changeManagement` stanza in their MCP as-is.

-#### On-prem Standalone Assisted Strategy Scenario
+#### On-prem Standalone Assisted Rollout Scenario
 1. A large, business critical cluster is being run on-prem.
 1. There are no reoccurring windows of time when the cluster lifecycle administrator can tolerate downtime.
    Instead, updates are negotiated and planned far in advance.
-1. The cluster workloads are not HA and unplanned drains are considered a business risk.
+1. The cluster workloads are not HA and unplanned drains are a business risk.
-1. To prevent surprises, the cluster lifecycle administrator sets the assisted strategy on the worker MCP.
+1. To prevent surprises, the cluster lifecycle administrator sets `changeManagement` on the worker MCP to refer to a `ChangeManagementPolicy` using the `Restictive` strategy.
-1. In the `assisted` strategy change management policy, the lifecycle administrator configures `pausedUntil: "true"` and the most recently rendered worker configuration in the policy's `renderedConfigsBefore: <current datetime>`.
-1. Conceptually, this is like a paused MCP today, however, it is paused waiting to apply a machine configuration that may not be latest rendered configuration.
-The MCO should not prune any `MachineConfig` referenced by this strategy.
+1. Various cluster updates have been applied to the control-plane, but the cluster lifecycle administrator has not updated worker-nodes.
-1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recent, rendered configuration.
-This is irrespective of the `renderedConfigsBefore` in the `assisted` configuration.
-Conceptually, it means, if change management were disabled, whether changes would be initiated.
+1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the desired `MachineConfig`.
-1. When the lifecycle administrator is ready to permit disruption, they set `pausedUntil: "false"`.
+1. The cluster lifecycle administrator wants to choose the exact `MachineConfig` to apply as well as the exact times during which material changes will be made to worker-nodes.
+However, they do not want to manually reboot nodes.
+To have the MCO assist them in the rollout of the change, they set `MachineConfigPool.spec.machineConfig.name=<selected rendered MachineConfig>` and `MachineConfigPool.spec.changeManagement.disabledUntil=<tomorrow>` to allow the MCO to begin initiating material changes and make progress towards the specified configuration.
+   The MCO will not prune any `MachineConfig` referenced by an MCP's `machineConfig` stanza.
-1. The MCO begins to initiate worker node updates.
+1. The MCO begins to initiate worker-node updates.
 This rollout abides by documented OpenShift constraints such as the MachineConfigPool `maxUnavailable` setting.
-It also abides by currently rollout rules (i.e. new nodes igniting will receive an older configuration until at least one node has the configuration selected by `renderedConfigsBefore`).
+It also abides by currently rollout rules (i.e. new nodes igniting will receive an older configuration until at least one node has successfully applied the latest rendered `MachineConfig`).
-1. Though new rendered configurations may be created, the assisted strategy will not act until the assisted policy is updated to permit a more recent creation date.
+1. Though new rendered configurations may be created during this process (e.g. another control-plane update is applied while the worker-nodes are making progress), the MCO will ignore them since it is being asked to apply `MachineConfigPool.spec.machineConfig.name` as the desired configuration.

+There are other paths through which a similar outcome could be achieved.
+- Without creating a `ChangeManagementPolicy` object.
+The cluster lifecycle administrator could leave `MachineConfigPool.spec.changeManagement.pausedUntil=True` to achieve the same net result as a `Restrictive` policy object.
+- By toggling the strategy configured in a `ChangeManagementPolicy` referenced by their MCPs from `strategy: Restrictive` to `strategy: Permissive` and back again after their worker-nodes are updated.

 ### API Extensions

 API Extensions are CRDs, admission and conversion webhooks, aggregated API servers,